hassanajulo/hassanajulo.github.io/content/publication/preprint2/index.md

 ---
-title: "Geospatial modelling of COVID-19 outcomes: Insights from composite indicators for pandemic preparedness"
+title: "Geospatial modelling of COVID-19 outcomes: Insights from composite indicators for pandemic preparedness (In revision)"

 authors:
 - admin